ilkhom19/dna_pattern_recognition_algo/README.md

-# Matching Genetic Sequences Through the Karp-Rabin Algorithm.
+# Fast Substring Matching Algorithm.
 The Karp-Rabin algorithm aims to use skillful modulo and arithmetic operations as well as hashing functions to decrease the time complexity of matching exact nucleotide sequences to the human genome.

 ### Input to the algorithm: